ESG related risks

 Sustainable investment management and operations

 Sustainable investment management and operations are important in managing investment risks and in mitigating potential adverse impacts on the Group’s reputation.
 Therefore, the Sampo Group companies take environmental (inc. climate change), social and governance (ESG) issues into account when assessing the security, quality, liquidity, and profitability of investments.
 Investment opportunities are carefully analysed before any investments are made, and ESG issues are considered along with other factors that might affect the risk-return ratio of individual investments.
 Depending on the asset class, the Group companies use different ESG strategies to ensure the effective consideration and management of investment risks arising from ESG issues.
-The strategies used include ESG integration, sector-based screening, norms-based screening, and active ownership.
+The strategies used include, for example, ESG integration, sector-based screening, norms-based screening, and engagement with investee companies.

 Sustainable product and service offering